wavemaker/docs/website/blog/2021-09-01-angular-10-update.md

 author: Swetha Kundaram
 ---

 WaveMaker currently uses Angular 9 for building applications.
-With the announcement on ending support of Angular 9, we move forward by taking small steps to update to the next Angular version 10.
+With the announcement on the ending support of Angular 9, we take small steps to update to the next Angular version 10.
 For this, WaveMaker has developed an approach to update the platform.
-WaveMaker plans to release another major update on the 6th of September 2021 that includes the Angular 10 update.
+WaveMaker plans to release another major update on the 6th of September 2021, including the Angular 10 update.
 Therefore, to avoid any breaking of code, we have recommended the following approach.

 <!--truncate-->